-Here are the top 20 adjusted +/- ratings (limited to players with 50 NHL games played in 2008/09 that played with only one team):
+Here are last year’s top 20 adjusted +/- ratings by this method (among players with 50 or more NHL games played):

 About The Puck Stops Here